enjin/platform-core/README.md

 ## Usage

-First, you should sync your platform with a snapshot of Efinity state:
+First, you should sync your platform with a snapshot of Enjin state:
 ```bash
 php artisan platform:sync
 ```